 - The resource list at the most specific option level overrides the lists at the higher levels. - The least restrictive resource list takes precedence. - Full privilege programs can access all file resources.
 By definition, programs running with full privilege have access to all file resources on a computer.
-Full privilege settings override any restrictions placed on resources by the file resource lists.
-However, the policy does log all violations of Symantec Critical System Protection resource restrictions and of the file resource list settings.

-- Resource lists take precedence over the specifics in a behavior control description. - Resource lists are secondary to the built-in Symantec Critical System Protection resource restrictions.

-The prevention policies restrict access to the Symantec Critical System Protection resources.
-Some of the Symantec Critical System Protection files that are installed on an agent computer and the management server computer contain sensitive information and should not be accessed by services or applications.
+Full privilege settings override any restrictions that are placed on resources by the file resource lists.
+However, the policy does log all violations of Symantec Critical System Protection resource restrictions and of the file resource list settings. - Resource lists take precedence over the specifics in a behavior control description. - Resource lists are secondary to the built-in Symantec Critical System Protection resource restrictions. - The prevention policies restrict access to the Symantec Critical System Protection resources.
+Some of the Symantec Critical System Protection files that are installed on an agent computer and the management server computer contain sensitive information that services or applications should not access.
 The Symantec Critical System Protection files are marked as private by the policy, and access to them is denied to most daemons and applications.
 The remaining Symantec Critical System Protection resources are marked as read-only by the policy.
 Write access to these resources is allowed only to the Symantec Critical System Protection component that requires it.
 Adding Symantec Critical System Protection resources to a resource list does not allow access to these resources.
-The service or application must be given full privilege by the Symantec Critical System Protection policy to access the Symantec Critical System Protection policy to access the Symantec Critical System Protection resources.
+The service or application must be given full privilege by the Symantec Critical System Protection policy to access the Symantec Critical System Protection resources.